On the Beilinson-Bloch conjecture over function fields: CM elliptic curves

 \section{CM elliptic curves}

-We note some basic properties of CM elliptic curves.
-Our ultimate goal is to prove the Beilinson--Bloch conjecture over function fields for powers of CM elliptic curves.
-Let $k$ be a field. \begin{lem}[{\cite[Theorem 1.1]{Oort1973}}] For any CM elliptic curve $E$ over $k$, there exists a CM elliptic curve $E'$ over a finite extension $F$ of the prime field of $k$, and a common field extension $L$ of both $k$ and $F$, with $L / k$ finite, such that $E_L$ and $E'_L$ are isogenous over $L$. \end{lem} Indeed, one can even require that $E_L$ and $E'_L$ are isomorphic over $L$, but we will only need the weaker statement.
+The remainder of the paper is dedicated to studying the Chow groups of powers of CM elliptic curves.
+In this section we recall some basic properties of such curves.
+Let $k$ be a field. \begin{lem}[{\cite[Theorem 1.1]{Oort1973}}] For any CM elliptic curve $E$ over $k$, there exists a CM elliptic curve $E'$ over a finite extension $L$ of the prime field of $k$, and a common field extension $N$ of both $k$ and $L$, with $N / k$ finite, such that $E_N$ and $E'_N$ are isogenous over $N$. \end{lem} Indeed, one can even require that $E_N$ and $E'_N$ are isomorphic over $N$, but we will only need the weaker statement.